profile

 Do you have a tough challenge you'd like to tackle with purpose and focus?

 ⚡️ Then you'll love working with me 1:1 in our Spark Sessions program.
-This is the quick, intensive boost of marketing & content strategy folks have been asking for!
-A structured, co-creative experience with me (Sarah) over three two hour workshops that will uncover the solution that will put you on the best path forward.
+This is the intensive marketing & business strategy sprint folks have been asking for!
+A structured, co-creative experience with me (Sarah) over six weeks, plus Voxer access, that will uncover the solution that will put you on the best path forward.
 Hit reply and we'll get you scheduled for a call to talk about it!